SHPING (SHPING) Price Hits $0.0007 on Top Exchanges

-SHPING (CURRENCY:SHPING) traded down 19.1% against the dollar during the twenty-four hour period ending at 12:00 PM ET on August 13th.
-In the last seven days, SHPING has traded 31.9% higher against the dollar.
-SHPING has a total market cap of $1.24 million and approximately $1,155.00 worth of SHPING was traded on exchanges in the last day.
-One SHPING coin can now be bought for about $0.0007 or 0.00000002 BTC on popular cryptocurrency exchanges.
+SHPING (CURRENCY:SHPING) traded down 9.2% against the US dollar during the one day period ending at 9:00 AM Eastern on August 20th.
+SHPING has a total market cap of $1.14 million and approximately $33,863.00 worth of SHPING was traded on exchanges in the last day.
+Over the last seven days, SHPING has traded 9% lower against the US dollar.
+One SHPING coin can currently be purchased for $0.0007 or 0.00000001 BTC on popular cryptocurrency exchanges.

 SHPING Profile